openproblems-bio/openproblems/README.md

 For datasets in particular, these should be loaded using a `loader` function from `openproblems.data`, with only task-specific annotations added in the task-specific data file.

+Note that data is not normalized in the data loader; normalization should be performed as part of each method.
+For ease of use, we provide a collection of common normalization functions in [`openproblems.tools.normalize`](openproblems/tools/normalize.py).

 ## Adding a new task

 The task directory structure is as follows